 But I don't love packaged Christian answers.
 Those that tie everything up in a nice neat bow.
 And make life a little too tidy.

 Because there just isn't anything tidy about some things that happen in our broken world.
-The shooting that recently happened in Aurora, Colorado, is awful and sad and so incredibly evil.
+The shooting that recently happened in

 And God help me if I think I'm going to make things better by thinking up a clever Christian saying to add to all the dialogue.
 God certainly doesn't need people like me — with limited perspectives, limited understanding, and limited depth — trying to make sense of things that don't make sense.